 Event Recap: Teaching and Learning with New Majority Students: Lessons Learned from the CUNY Huma...

 This piece was originally presented as the opening remarks to “Teaching and Learning with New Majority Students: Lessons Learned from the CUNY Humanities Alliance,” on May 3, 2018.
-A recap and video recording of the event is forthcoming.
-As a postdoctoral fellow with the CUNY Humanities Alliance, I’ve had the experience of seeing the […]
+You can find my recap of the event here, and a video is forthcoming from The Futures Initiative.
+As a postdoctoral fellow with the CUNY Humanities […]

 Author’s Note: This is the first part in a three-part series on designing a research-based writing course that culminates in a research paper assignment.
 In a recent post for this blog, I began to reflect on my experience of teaching “Writing the Research Paper,” a general education humanities course open to students who have taken at […]